-Those small grains are actually tiny metal beads, sometimes individually applied in rows along the edge of a metal.
-Most milgrain uses precious metals like gold or platinum, but can be created with silver and other metals as well.
+Milgrain is actually tiny metal beads, sometimes individually applied in rows along the edge of the metal.
+Most milgrain uses precious metals like gold or platinum, but the same effect can be created with silver and other metals as well.

-Applying Milgrain to Jewelry
+How to Apply Milgrain to Jewelry

-Another more difficult and time consuming method is soldering.
+Another more difficult and time-consuming method is soldering.
 Soldering requires patient work done over a long period of time.
 Each tiny grain needs to be individually attached to the jewelry’s frame.

-Today’s vintage engagement rings with milgrain have all been crafted using one of these two methods, as they were the only ones available to jewelry makers 100 years ago.
+Genuine vintage engagement rings with milgrain have all been crafted using one of these two aforementioned methods, as this was all that was available to jewelry-makers 100 years ago.

 The Historical Significance of Milgrain

 Milgrain was first used in Southeast Asian jewelry, and remains popular in both Indian and Chinese metalwork.
 The delicacy of Edwardian era jewelry lent itself to the fine detailing of milgrain.
 Jewelers during the Edwardian period frequently used milgrain.